Matej398/nyan/README.md

 If you encounter issues:

 1. Check the setup page for any errors
-2. Verify that the database connection details in `php/db_config.php` are correct
+2. Verify that the database connection details in `db_config.php` are correct
 3. Check the web server error logs for any PHP errors
 4. Ensure the paths in the fetch calls in `js/game.js` match your server configuration
+5. Make sure the PHP files are in the correct location (both in the php/ directory and in the root)

 ## Credits